KaunilD/lidar-viewer/README.md

-This project is a data visualizer for the PeRL LIDAR dataset.
+This project is a data visualizer for the [http://robots.engin.umich.edu/SoftwareData/Ford](PeRL) LIDAR dataset.